ringcentral/ringcentral-js-widgets/packages/locale-loader/README.md

     sourceFolder: 'src', // export locale will use 'src/**/*.js' glob to search for loaders
     localizationFolder: 'localization', // exported files will be saved to here
-    exportType: 'diff', // determines what is exported };
+    exportType: 'diff', // determines what is exported
+    fillEmptyWithSource: true // default to fill in translated field with source string };

 exportLocale(config);